pkhaan/AI-Projects/README.md

 # AI-Projects
-This is a repo where I store some random ML, DL projects that I come up with.
+This is a repo where I store some random ML, DL projects from Uni and various projects from code schools